GENESEE COUNTY HISTORICAL SOCIETY

 Picture

 "Since the exhibit at the Columbian Exposition (1893) nothing has happened in the world of American art so stimulating as the recent INTERNATIONAL EXHIBITION OF MODERN ART.
-New Yori and Chicago, spring of 1913.
+New York and Chicago, spring of 1913.

 'Stimulating' is the word, for while the recent exhibition may have lacked some of the good, solidly painted pictures found in the earlier, it contained so much that was fresh, new, original --eccentric, if you prefer--that it gave our art-world food for thought--and heated controversy."

---excerpt from "Cubists and Post-Impressionism"
+--Arthur Jerome Eddy, excerpt from "Cubists and Post-Impressionism"

 Sources: